fboender/awesome-devop-tools/README.md

 * **[fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page)**: Fail2ban
   scans log files and bans IPs that show the malicious signs.
+* **[fern](http://ferm.foo-projects.org/)**:  a tool to maintain complex firewalls, without having the trouble to rewrite the complex rules over and over again.
 * **[testssl](https://testssl.sh/)**: checks a server's service on any port for the support of TLS/SSL ciphers, protocols as well as recent cryptographic flaws and more.